Would you rather have a beautiful website or a website your customers love?

 You can see that they use more text than the average website/funnel builder.

-But once again they’re trying to convert people to start a 14-day free trial which is not an easy task.
+Once again they’re trying to convert people to start a 14-day free trial which is not an easy task.

 They also use powerful videos that sell directly to their ideal customers.